Salmon Arm couple put their electric vehicle to the test in cross-Canada road trip - Sooke News Mirror

 Another challenge was a need for different apps to use the different charging stations they stopped at along the way.

-“For two computer Luddites it was a very stressful learning curve,” said Austin.
+“For two computer Luddites it was a very stressful learning curve,” Austin says.

 Regardless, Austin and McConnell were driven to complete their journey.